-I am currently a tenure-track Assistant Professor of Sociology at Concord University, having received my Ph.D. in 2012 from Syracuse University.
-I am a committed teacher-scholar who enjoys both my time in the classroom and engaging in innovative research.
-My current scholarship examines the social and cultural implications of contemporary interpersonal communication technologies, with a specific interest on the role of socio-economic status, gender and geographic location.
+I am a tenure-track Assistant Professor of Sociology at Gettysburg College, having received my Ph.D. in 2012 from Syracuse University.
+I am a committed teacher-scholar who enjoys both my time in the classroom and engaging in innovative digital culture and online behavior research.

 My current scholarship examines the implications of the integration and normalization of online communication technologies in the lives of Millennials and Gen Z. Specifically, I seek to understand the impact of strategic surveillance by corporate media platforms to collect, distribute, manage and utilize individual level data on participants’ perceptions of privacy, individual identity representation, and group affiliation.

 In addition to research, I am extremely passionate about teaching and treasure my time in the classroom.
 In my Teaching Philosophy I discuss my commitment to a diverse, rigorous and student centered classroom.
 My Teaching Materials are designed to support this philosophy.
 I am committed to principles of inclusion, social justice and active scholarship.
 Teaching is one of the most important, and in many ways, most challenging part of a faculty members work.
 It is a challenge that I enjoy a great deal!